JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

 Then the residual connection acts as a blending of attention on the prompt and generated output to achieve the next output.

 This begs a subsequent question, why not also allow the question "given the prompt, how should we attend to the generated text?"
-To do this, another parallel cross attention layer would be needed in which the values come from the decoder and (perhaps) the residual connection from the encoder.
-I say perhaps, because it may still be beneficial to draw the residual from the decoder to have dynamic bias.
-The result of this would be cross-generative attention.
+To do this, another parallel cross attention layer would be needed in which the values come from the decoder.
+The residual connection would still come from the decoder because the effect is attention blending.